Notre-Dame de Paris: 20th century

 During the liberation of Paris in August 1944, the cathedral suffered some minor damage from stray bullets.
 Some of the medieval glass was damaged, and was replaced by glass with modern abstract designs.
-On 26 August, a special mass was held in the cathedral to celebrate the liberation of Paris from the Germans; it was attended by General Charles De Gaulle and General Philippe Leclerc.
+On 26 August, a special Mass was held in the cathedral to celebrate the liberation of Paris from the Germans; it was attended by General Charles De Gaulle and General Philippe Leclerc.

 In 1963, on the initiative of culture minister André Malraux and to mark the 800th anniversary of the cathedral, the façade was cleaned of the centuries of soot and grime, restoring it to its original off-white colour.

-On 19 January 1969, vandals placed a North Vietnamese flag atop a spire of the Notre Dame, and sabotaged the stairway leading to it.
-The flag was cut from the spire by Paris Fire Brigade Sergeant Raymond Belle in a daring helicopter mission, the first of its kind in France.
+On 19 January 1969, vandals placed a North Vietnamese flag at the top of the flèche, and sabotaged the stairway leading to it.
+The flag was cut from the flèche by Paris Fire Brigade Sergeant Raymond Belle in a helicopter mission, the first of its kind in France.

 The Requiem Mass of Charles de Gaulle was held in Notre-Dame on 12 November 1970.
-The next year, on 26 June 1971, Philippe Petit walked across a tight-rope strung up between Notre-Dame's two bell towers and entertained spectators.
+On 26 June 1971, Philippe Petit walked across a tight-rope strung between Notre-Dame's two bell towers entertaining spectators.

 After the Magnificat of 30 May 1980, Pope John Paul II celebrated Mass on the parvis of the cathedral.

 The Requiem Mass of François Mitterrand was held at the cathedral, as with past French heads of state, on 11 January 1996.

-The stone masonry of the cathedral's exterior had deteriorated in the 19th and 20th century due to increased air pollution in Paris, which accelerated erosion of decorations and discoloured the stone.
-By the late 1980s, several gargoyles and turrets had also fallen off or become too loose to remain in place.
+The stone masonry of the cathedral's exterior had deteriorated in the 19th and 20th centuries due to increased air pollution in Paris, which accelerated erosion of decorations and discoloured the stone.
+By the late 1980s, several gargoyles and turrets had fallen or become too loose to remain safely in place.
 A decade-long renovation programme began in 1991 and replaced much of the exterior, with care given to retain the authentic architectural elements of the cathedral, including rigorous inspection of new limestone blocks.
 A discreet system of electrical wires, not visible from below, was also installed on the roof to deter pigeons.
-The cathedral's pipe organ was upgraded with a computerized system to control the mechanical connections to the pipes.
+The cathedral's pipe organ was upgraded with a computerised system to control the mechanical connections to the pipes.
 The west face was cleaned and restored in time for millennium celebrations in December 1999.